microsoftgraph/microsoft-graph-docs-contrib/concepts/insights-customize-item-insights-privacy.md

 ---
-title: "Customize item insights privacy in Microsoft Graph (preview)"
+title: "Customize item insights privacy in Microsoft Graph"
 description: "Configure the visibility of insights derived from Microsoft Graph by using the Microsoft admin center, PowerShell, or the REST API userInsightsSettings resource."
 author: "simonhult"
 ms.localizationpriority: high